nicr9/slides/open_source/slides.md

 ### Open Source vs. Community

 Note:
-* OS is about the code, community is about the people
+* People talk about code, people talk about community
+* If you only take one thing away from this talk...
 * Your focus/contributions should ultimately be aimed at the community
 * They're the ones that contribute back!
 * Not telling you to not contribute code
-* N.B.
-You can't have the code w/o the people
-* If the people didn't have the code, they'd just write more code!
+* The code would not exist were it not for the community